bevyengine/bevy-website/content/learn/book/ecs/commands/_index.md

 // Next, we need to implement the `Command` trait for that struct
-// which describes how the command changes the world impl Command for CountEntities {
+// which describes how the command changes the world impl Command for StoreMessage {
+    // This method allows us to read from and modify
-    fn write(self, world: &mut World) {
+    // *any* part of the world that we want fn write(self, _world: &mut World) {
-        info!(
-            "The world has {} entities in it.
-BTW, \"{}\"!", world.entities().len(),
-            self.message.to_string(),
-        );
+        // Here though, we're simply passing on the message stored info!(self.message);
     }
 }

+// We can add our new command directly to our Commands struct
+// by inserting an instance of this new type commands.add(StoreMessage{message: "Added directly!"});

-// Then, we create an extension trait, which allows us to add new methods to commands trait EntityCounting {
+// For better ergnonomics, we can instead choose to create an extension trait,
+// which allows us to add new methods to commands trait EntityCounting {
-    fn count_entities(&mut self, message: String);
+    fn store_message(&mut self, message: String);
 }

-// Finally, we implement that trait for the `Commands` type,
+// We implement our new extension trait for the `Commands` type,
-// adding our new command type to the command queue impl<'a> EntityCounting for Commands<'a> {
+// giving us access to a new method impl<'a> EntityCounting for Commands<'a> {
-    // We can now call `commands.count_entities(message)`
-    // on any instance of `Commands` when we have
-    // the `EntityCounting` trait in scope
-    fn count_entities(&mut self, message: String) {
+    fn store_message(&mut self, message: String) {
-        self.add(CountEntities { String })
+        self.add(StoreMessage { String })
     }
 }

+// Now it's just another method! commands.store_message("Now with trait extensions!");

+// Finally, let's apply all of our commands to verify that this worked as we hoped command_queue.apply(world);
 ```

-Due to the delayed effect of commands, and their relatively poor performance (they can only be executed one at a time in sequence), you should only use custom commands for tasks that truly need their world-altering powers.
+Due to the delayed effect of commands, their excessive power, and their relatively poor performance (they can only be executed one at a time in sequence), you should only use custom commands for tasks that truly need their world-altering powers.
-In many cases, an event plus an event-handling system will be faster, more ergonomic and easier to debug.
+In many cases, an event-emitting system combined with an event-handling system will be faster, more ergonomic and easier to debug.

-For more details on how to perform logic in custom commands, see the page on [exclusive world access](../exclusive-world-access/_index.md).
+For more details on how to work with `&mut World` to perform logic in custom commands, see the page on [exclusive world access](../exclusive-world-access/_index.md).

 ### Manually flushing commands